Phone

 Maybe the work is substandard.
 Perhaps costs are spiraling beyond your approved budget.
 The timeline has stretched from months into what feels like years.
 Or worse—your contractor has disappeared, leaving you with an unfinished project and mounting bills.

-Here’s what you need to understand: waiting to address these issues only makes them worse.
+Here’s what you need to understand, waiting to address these issues only makes them worse.
 The difference between a manageable dispute resolution and a catastrophic litigation nightmare often comes down to how quickly you engage experienced legal counsel.

 Common Construction Disputes That Threaten Your Investment